PKua007/rampack/doc/operation-modes.md

 ## `trajectory` mode

-The mode can perform various tasks on recorded trajectories, including outputting last snapshots, recalculating observables or exporting the trajectory to other format.
+This mode can perform various tasks on recorded trajectories, including outputting last snapshots, recalculating observables or exporting the trajectory to another format.
 It also contains auto-fixing capability to restore damaged trajectories (`-f`, `--auto-fix` option).
 Below is the full list of available options.

 [//]: # (start trajectory)